la2050/archive/_projects/2016/connecting-people-to-healthy-food-in-los-angeles.md

   rentals to further promote our desire to develop a solution to this food-desert obstacle.
 This spending would also give us the opportunity to advocate with policymakers and leaders in the community.
+Please explain how you will define and measure success for your project.​: >- Our definition of success is primarily founded in the success of our cause.
+We hope to reach at least 50,000 residents through marketing and to get testing feedback from at least 10,000 LA residents to better understand the landscape.
+  In addition to this, we would define success by partnering in 2 local advocacy efforts (with at least 1 policymaker) to further reduce the effects of food-deserts by the end of 2017.
+A few other metrics of success include: incorporation, earning 501(c)(3) status, and recruiting a pro-bono staff accountant to oversee the financial aspects of our project.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles
+  - Technical infrastructure (computers
+  - 'Community outreach '
+  - Network/relationship support
+  - Quality improvement research
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/connecting-people-to-healthy-food-in-los-angeles/skild-prod.s3.amazonaws.com/myla2050/images/custom540/4873052265741-team91.jpg
 organization_name: Food Oasis Los Angeles